ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 ![Most Picked Champions](https://zachheick.github.io/images/Project_McNulty_images/most_picked_champions.png){: .center-image}

 Champions like Thresh and Lee Sin are popular because of how easily they fit into any team composition.
-It was surprising to see how popular the marksman role was.
+It was surprising to see how popular the Marksman role was.

 ![Most Banned Champions](https://zachheick.github.io/images/Project_McNulty_images/most_banned_champions.png){: .center-image}